iiasa/ece-docs/scenario-databases.rst

 ---------------------------

 When submitting a scenario (a.k.a. "run") to an IIASA database instance with an already existing model-scenario combination, the database will save the new submission as a new version of that run.
 The **version number** is incremented automatically and the new version will be automatically set as **default version** for that model-scenario name.

-To select other (non-default) versions, you can use the "Switch to Advanced View" button in the scenario-selection tab of an IIASA Scenario Explorer or you can use the :code:`default_only=False` option of the function :func:`pyam.read_iiasa()` or the **ixmp4** package (`read the docs <https://docs.ece.iiasa.ac.at/ixmp4>`_).
+To select other (non-default) versions, you can use the "Switch to Advanced View" button in the scenario-selection tab of an IIASA Scenario Explorer or you can use the :code:`default_only=False` option of the function :func:`pyam.read_iiasa()` or the **ixmp4** package (`read the docs <https://docs.ece.iiasa.ac.at/ixmp4>`_), see also the Section :ref:`database-api`.

 .. _scenario-processing: